-Example from https://huggingface.co/transformers/tokenizer_summary.html
+Example from https://huggingface.co/transformers/tokenizer\summary.html

 - To avoid <UNK>, all possible characters / symbols need to be included in the base vocab.
-This can be a lot if including all unicode characters! - GPT-2 uses bytes as the base vocabulary (size 256) and then applies BPE on top of this sequence (with some rules to prevent certain types of merges). - Commonly have vocabulary sizes of 32K to 64K
+This can be a lot if including all unicode characters (there are ~138K unicode symbols)! - GPT-2 uses bytes as the base vocabulary (size 256) and then applies BPE on top of this sequence (with some rules to prevent certain types of merges). - Commonly have vocabulary sizes of 32K to 64K